mebeim/aoc/2019/README.md

 While the above snippet works just fine for small values of `n`, it becomes a real struggle for larger values, and is very slow either way.
-Also, the pattern still needs to be exended, and we then need to skip the first number.
+Also, the pattern still needs to be extended, and we then need to skip the first number.

 If we take a look at the pattern `(0, 1, 0, -1)`, and read above again: